cucumber/docs/content/installing_cucumber.md

 ## Java {#java}

-Cucumber is published as several jar files in the central Maven repository.
+Cucumber is published as several JAR files in the central Maven repository.
 Installation is simply a matter of adding a dependency in your build file:

 ### Maven {#maven}